secretstartups/handbook/content/handbook/marketing/brand-and-product-marketing/product-and-solution-marketing/usecase-gtm/version-control-collaboration/_index.md

 *Remarks*:

-GitHub HA is not a real HA setup, it’s more like a [failover solution](https://help.github.com/en/enterprise/2.21/admin/installation/configuring-github-enterprise-server-for-high-availability) (with sync between 2 virtual machines, there is no bare metal solution)
+GitHub HA is not a real HA setup, it's more like a [failover solution](https://help.github.com/en/enterprise/2.21/admin/installation/configuring-github-enterprise-server-for-high-availability) (with sync between 2 virtual machines, there is no bare metal solution)
 Moreover, zero-downtime upgrade seems [not possible](https://help.github.com/en/enterprise/2.21/admin/installation/about-high-availability-configuration#targeted-failure-scenarios)

 - How long have you been operational on GitHub Actions?
 Can you do whatever you want with GitHub Actions?